-An Alabama Public Radio documentary, which is part of APR's effort to address the "news desert" along the state's Gulf coast.
+An Alabama Public Radio documentary, which won APR's 4th National Sigma Delta Chi award from the Society of Professional journalists.
+The program is part of APR's effort to address the "news desert" along the state's Gulf coast.
 APR recruited and trained veteran print journalists in Mobile and Baldwin counties to join our news team to do radio stories from along the Gulf coast.

 Today (April 20th) marks 10 years since the BP Gulf oil spill.
 Over the past four months, the APR news team has been following up on issues related to this disaster.
 That includes speaking again with people we met back in 2010 during APR’s national award-winning series “Oil & Water.”
 Ten years after the spill, one of those issues appears to be the mental health impact of the spill.

 “I can tell you as a psychiatrist…you didn’t need to be a psychiatrist.
 You could feel the anxiety and the dread,” said Dr. Richard Powers, who was Medical Director for the Alabama Department of Public Health.

 Back in 2010 Byron Dunn was with the business support group Alabama Technology Network.

 “Some of them were so overwhelmed, they couldn’t even tell you their name,” he said.

 Powers and Dunn held different jobs, but both were along the Gulf coast for the same reason.
 Ten years after the spill, we sat down with Powers at his office in Birmingham.
 Even a decade later, Powers said it was the stress among Gulf coast residents he remembers most.

 “You have to remember there was the fire, and the release, and then there was a period where there was no oil, but it was coming,” Powers said.
 “So, people had a long time to worry about that.”

 “Well, I would be looking for increased risk of depression, substance abuse,” he recalled back in 2010.
 “I’d be looking for more conduct disorder in kids.”